loadtheaccumulator/ansible-gluster/README.md

     ```

 4. Edit the example playbooks to specify the devices to be used for bricks.
+    NOTE: This is only necessary for the examples in the examples/ex_manual/ or if you want to use partitions on your root disk

-    e.g., to use an unused partition /dev/sda6 on the root disk of your servers, in the ex_replicated_volume.yml file replace...
+    e.g., to use an unused partition /dev/sda6 on the root disk of your servers, in the manual/ex_replicated_volume.yml file replace...

     ```
     pvnames: